BioTransAI/pathwayAge/README.md

 Example Usage:
 -------------------

-1. PathwayAge Biological age presdiction
+1. To predict biological age, please call the "PathwayAge" function.

-  - Provide both the training dataset and the testing dataset:
+  - Supplying both the training dataset and the testing dataset:

   ```python